Sorry, you need to enable JavaScript to visit this website.

 Indigenous belief in a just world: New Zealand Māori and other ethnicities compared

 Striking differences in economic outcomes exist within New Zealand for Māori relative to the non-Māori population.
 This paper analyses whether certain beliefs and values differ systematically between Māori and non-Māori, while recognising that there is not a uniform culture for either group.
-Many of the...
+Many of the beliefs and values we examine have been linked to the...

 Working paper